odaned/generated-videos/README.md

 ## generated-videos

-Samples of videos generated using Vid2Pix.
-All videos contain 20 generated frames.
+Samples of videos generated from 6 experiments.
+The 6th and final experiment is called Vid2Pix.
+All videos contain 10 generated frames.

 #### Experiment 1